preetisuba-jpg/Health-Tracker/README.md

-# Jignesh Health Companion — Standalone App
+# Health Companion — Standalone App

 This is a real, independent website — not a Claude artifact.
-Installed on Jignesh's phone, it opens as its own app icon with its own screen, no browser chrome, and no connection to your Claude account.
+Installed on a phone, it opens as its own app icon with its own screen, no browser chrome, and no connection to your Claude account.
 It still calls Claude for the smart features (food check on unlisted dishes, the Ask panel), but through your own backend, not through